expectedparrot/edsl/docs/surveys.rst

 * `add_targeted_memory()` - Include a memory of a specific question/answer at another question in the survey.
 * `add_memory_collection()` - Include memories of a set of prior questions/answers at any other question in the survey.

+A special method `show_flow()` will display the flow of the survey, showing the order of questions and any rules that have been applied.

 *Coming soon:*
 An EDSL survey can also be exported to other platforms such as LimeSurvey, Google Forms, Qualtrics and SurveyMonkey.